Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Description of the model

-The free energy of the magnetic state is described by two energetically unequal minima.
-Application of magnetic field brings the system in to a state at which these two minima have the same energy, this point is called metamagnetic phase transition point and the value of the magnetic field at which it occurs is called metamagnetic value of magnetic field.
-At the metamagnetic phase transition point we will be describing the free energy of the metamagnetic state by two parabolas with minima at $m(\textbf{r},\tau)=\pm m_{0}$, corresponding to high and low magnetization states.
-In this case the domain walls originate from the spatial deviation of the magnetic field from its metamagnetic value, and we introduce such deviation as $h \left({\bf r}\right)$ (see figure 1).
-Assuming strong magnetic field we only consider longitudinal component of magnetization density $m({\bf r})$ (in units of $g\mu_{B}\equiv 1$) in the action.
-Having above assumptions in hand we write the action describing the magnetization density $m(\textbf{r},\tau)$ in the form
+The magnetic part of free energy has two energetically unequal minima.
+Under application of magnetic field the system undergoes metamagnetic phase transition when these two minima have the same energy.
+The value of the magnetic field at which it occurs is called the metamagnetic magnetic field, let us denote it by $h_{m}$.
+Near the metamagnetic phase transition we approximate the free energy by two parabolas with minima at $m(\textbf{r},\tau)=\pm m_{0}$, corresponding to high and low magnetization states.
+The domain walls originate from the spatial deviation of the magnetic field from its metamagnetic value.
+We denote such deviation as $h \left({\bf r}\right)$.
+Assuming a strong magnetic field, we consider only longitudinal component of magnetization density $m({\bf r})$ (in units of $g\mu_{B}\equiv 1$) in the action.
+Under such assumptions the action describing the magnetization density $m(\textbf{r},\tau)$ has the form

-here coefficient $K^{-1/2}$ is of the order of electrons Fermi wave length, $\alpha^{-1}$ is a Stoner enhancement factor, and $\chi_{0}$ is conducting electron spin susceptibility which we have assumed to be equal for both high and low magnetization phases.
+here coefficient $K^{-1/2}$ is of the order of electrons Fermi wave length, $\alpha^{-1}$ is Stoner enhancement factor, and $\chi_{0}$ is noninteracting electron spin susceptibility, which we put to be the same for both high and low magnetization phases.
 This assumption greatly simplifies further calculations, and does not affect main conclusions about resistivity temperature dependence.
-We assume the spatial distribution of the $h({\bf r})$ to be of the Gaussian form and give the averaging procedure in the appendix.
+In our model, the spatial distribution of the magnetic field $h({\bf r})$ has a Gaussian form (see appendix for definition and an averaging procedure of appropriate quantities).